As you align your marketing and sales strategies to go all-in on account-based marketing (ABM), there’s one key area that needs particular attention.

 If not, add them now!
 A little SEO optimization can go a long way in boosting your brand visibility.

-Your ABM strategy research has given you detailed insights into your target accounts, and it’s time to put those insights to work.
+Your account based marketing strategy research has given you detailed insights into your target accounts, and it’s time to put those insights to work.

 Use everything you know about your target accounts to create highly personalized content.
 This can be by business size, industry, location, or any other information you have.
 It should also take into account your target audience’s preferred content channels.